-As you share images, add them to the Instagram Photo Map.
+As you share images, make sure to geotag them.

-This feature allows you to geotag your image location and share the specific site where the photo was taken.
+This feature allows you to tag your image location and share the specific site where the photo was taken.

 This is an excellent way to create relevance within a community and build credibility as the go-to business within that area.